ariebovenberg/ariebovenberg.github.io/_posts/2024-01-20-python-datetime-pitfalls.md

 #### What's being done about it?

 - ✅ `pendulum` and `arrow` have methods to convert to the full local timezone.
-- ❌ `heliclockter` has a local datetime type with the same issue
+- ❌ `heliclockter` has a local datetime type with the same issue, although a fix is in the works.
 - ❌ `DateType` doesn't address this issue